What follows is a collection of Questions and Answers to help you become acquainted with RTUC.

 Do I have to attend the practice right before an event to be able to participate?

 Generally, no. If we haven’t seen you for a while and you can suddenly attend a parade, please come.
-On-line signups are sent out via email but extra people are always welcome even if you haven’t had a chance to previously commit yourself.
+On-line signups are sent out via email but extra people are always welcome even if you haven’t had a chance to previously commit.
 If you plan to participate in a performance it is more essential that you attend the preceding practices to learn routines.
 Watch for e-mail notices about this or announcements on our web site.

 Joining doesn’t cost much, how does the club make money to support itself?